 On March 13, 2020 the Government of Canada issued a global Level 3 travel advisory warning Canadians to “avoid non-essential travel” relating to the threat of COVID-19.
 Since then, the travel advisories have changed many times.
 Note that these advisories can change at any time, so before travelling, check travel.gc.ca to see if an advisory regarding COVID-19 is in effect for you or for your destination on the date you leave Canada.
 If the advisory says "Avoid All Travel" (Level 4) or "Avoid Non-Essential Travel" (Level 3), then the policy exclusion dealing with travel advisories will apply to you or your trip.
 The following Questions and Answers will be updated regularly as events unfold.
 Please monitor frequently for updates and changes.

-Visitors to Canada Insurance
+Visitor to Canada Insurance

-Emergency Medical Insurance
+Emergency Medical Insurance (Canadians Travelling Abroad)

 Trip Cancellation & Interruption Insurance

 Q1 – Is a COVID-19 travel advisory a valid reason to claim Trip Cancellation and Interruption Insurance (TCII) benefits?